 Creating alerts for Stop Sign Violation

 Fleet Admins/Managers can configure alerts to be notified whenever a Stop Sign Violation event occurs.
+To create a stop sign violation alert, follow the instructions given in Create and Edit Alerts.

 Best practices